17 BEST THINGS TO DO IN CAIRNS, AUSTRALIA: THE BUCKET LIST

 This is a place you want to hang out at for at least half a day.
 Bring down a lunch or a picnic and really explore this gem of a spot.
 Make sure to beware of the current.
 It was so strong I had to enter at the top of the pool just to make it across in time and I am a decent swimmer!
 I sent the drone up just to show you guys how transparent this pool really is!
 Make sure you walk around the corner to check out Devil’s Pool, which is next on the list below!

 The crystal clear waters of Babinda Creek flow through the Boulders and eventually spill over into Devil’s Pool.
 On the day I looked out over Devil’s Pool it was carnage.
 I didn’t even consider touching the water.
-It was beautiful watching the raw power of the water as it spilled down into each pool, one after another.
+It was beautiful watching the raw power of the water as it spilled down into each pool, one after another at one of Cairns most popular attractions.

 However, during times of less rain, the pools are actually a popular spot to jump in for a dip.
 There are some weird stories surrounding Devil’s Pool.
 The story goes that there is a spirit of a woman, Oolana, at the bottom of the pool luring young men to their death.
 The tale originated after Oolana threw herself into the pool after being separated from her love.
 17 deaths have occurred at Devil’s Pool, therefore proceed with extreme caution.